We founded Legacy to protect men like you.

 Learn more about why we want you to protect your legacy.

-Our products, featured internationally and developed at Harvard University, focuses on three key values: privacy, quality and security.
+Our products, featured internationally and developed at Harvard University, focus on three key values: privacy, quality and security.
 We are headquartered in Switzerland to ensure that we can provide you a level of privacy and discretion you can’t find anywhere else.
 Your data is your data.

 We’ve designed a technology to make the process of freezing your sperm as straightforward as possible.
 No visits to clinics, no meetings with physicians, simply an at-home kit that gets dropped off and picked up by our couriers.
 Being a Legacy client is your decision to share.

-You may have heard of our work in one of the following publications:
+You may have heard of our work or this new field in one of the following publications:

 To learn more, you can browse through our Resources page, which is updated weekly.
 We have curated three of our most popular articles below.